mdroste/stata-ctools/README.md

 [![PluginsSome ](https://github.com/mdroste/stata-ctools/actions/workflows/build.yml/badge.svg)](https://github.com/mdroste/stata-ctools/actions/workflows/build.yml)

-Fast drop-in replacements for a variety of Stata commands.
+Extremely fast drop-in replacements for a variety of Stata commands.

-**This is an initial release.
+**This project is pre-release.
 This software has not been widely tested, and there are probably bugs.
 It is being posted to allow me to test it with a small audience outside myself.
 Please report any bugs you encounter on [Issues](https://github.com/mdroste/stata-ctools/issues).**

 ## Overview